 Vandalism in the Parks

 Blyth Town Council are responsible for the maintenance of the play areas throughout Blyth, and it is disappointing to inform you that there have been bouts of vandalism within them.
-The costs that we have paid to keep our play areas in the best conditions possible through fixing these incidents of vandalism is over £10,000 in the last 4 and a half years (December 2014 - April 2019).

 If you have any information regarding the vandalism or an issue within a play areas please let us know on 01670 361668 or email us on firstname.lastname@example.org.
 Alternatively you can fill in the form at the bottom of the page.

 Park Updates - Older Articles

 The Laverock Place Play Area has been fully renovated and is now open to the public.
 Click here to see the progress of the work to its completion.